 Adding paint to your trellis ideas means you will have a bold display to enjoy when your blooms die back too.
 Do make sure that the paint is fully dry before exposing it to your plants.

 Don’t forget pollinators when it comes to planning your September gardening jobs as they will still be needing plenty of nectar.
-If you have any gaps in the border add nectar-rich plants like asters, sedums and echinaceas, which will continue flowering for a few months and re-appear next year.
+If you have any gaps in the border add nectar-rich, bee-friendly plants like asters, sedums and echinaceas, which will continue flowering for a few months and re-appear next year.

-Also flowering now and pollinator-friendly are ceratostigma willmottianum (blue leadwort), and Japanese anemones in pink or white.
-Head to our guide to the best bee-friendly plants for more top tips.
+Also flowering now and pollinator-friendly are Ceratostigma willmottianum (blue leadwort), and Japanese anemones in pink or white.

 Cyclamen are a great choice for autumn container gardening ideas and they work well combined with evergreen foliage and even herbs.